• ALUMNI

 As part of the new student checklist, students will watch a brief informative video, complete a short writing self-placement survey, and submit a writing sample.
 This information will be reviewed by our Writing Across the Curriculum director, and the student will be placed either into IDIS 100 College Writing (a more developmental writing course to help students enhance their writing skills and a prerequisite for a Writing Intensive course) or allow a student to go directly into a Writing Intensive [WI] course (required for graduation as part of the Core Curriculum).

 The writing placement process is conducted throught the advisement survey.
+If you missed it at the end of the survey, please follow this link to complete it.

 Advising Appointments